-The 5 whys (or five whys) method is a Root Cause Analysis tool that helps pinpoint a problem or defect’s cause by asking the question “why?” several times.
+The 5 whys (or five whys) method is a root cause analysis tool in manufacturing that helps pinpoint a problem’s cause by asking the question why? multiple times.
 Each question leads to another question, forming a chain of cause-and-effect that gradually gets closer to the root cause.

-The exact number of questions does not have to be five.
-Although five is considered to be the number that’s generally sufficient to reach a problem’s root cause, more questions could be needed.
-A problem could, moreover, have multiple root causes, necessitating the 5 whys chain to be separated into multiple layers or the entire analysis to be repeated several times.
+A problem can, moreover, have multiple root causes, necessitating the 5 whys chain to be separated into multiple layers or the entire analysis to be repeated several times.

 The 5 whys technique is a common problem-solving tool in manufacturing; it is an important component of lean manufacturing, Six Sigma and Kaizen.
 The aim of any root cause analysis is to locate and fix the main cause that underlies a problem.

-How to do a 5 whys analysis: an easy 4-step plan
+How to do a 5 whys analysis in 4 steps

 1. Bring together a team of troubleshooters